Cycling Slovakia – Why it Should Be Your Next Destination

 roads of Slovakia

 Road 537, at the foothill of the High Tatras, does look very good on a map but it’s not so great to ride.
-The mountains are mostly hidden by trees and the route is pretty touristic, and thus busy.
+The mountains are mostly hidden by trees and the route is pretty touristic and thus busy.
 It’s worth riding here if you are willing to tackle one of the many hikes the High Tatras have to offer.

-The Danube river cycling path, going along the border with Hungary, is honestly a bit boring, rarely very close to the river, and often with a very poor pavement, sometimes it is worth just staying on the state road 63 (not great) or on smaller adjacent roads, we’ll talk about this route in detail in an upcoming article.
+The Danube River cycling path, going along the border with Hungary, is honestly a bit boring, rarely very close to the river, and often with very poor pavement, sometimes it is worth just staying on the state road 63 (not great) or on smaller adjacent roads, we’ll talk about this route in detail in an upcoming article.

 There are many small and hidden gems in Slovakia, one we really feel like recommending is the road going through the fairy-tale village of Osturna, near the Polish border (see map).